 Thanissaro Bhikkhu is a Theravada Buddhist monk I have found helpful, and the way his site is setup appealed to me when I first started listening to dharma talks.

-Later, you might try meditating yourself.
-Thanissaro’s meditation “how to” introduction book; With Each And Every Breath will give you detailed instructions on the meditation process.
+Try meditating yourself.
+Thanissaro’s meditation manual / instruction book; With Each And Every Breath will give you detailed instructions on the meditation process.
 The book is available free to read online, download as a PDF, and other formats.
 Here is a link to the introduction, and here is a link directly to the basic instructions.